CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Next, write an [AlertManager configuration](https://prometheus.io/docs/alerting/latest/alertmanager/) and set up at least one alert.

 For instance:
- * we could alert on the age of jobs being unqueued - if this rises too high (more than a few seconds) then user's jobs aren't being executed in a timely fashion.
+ * We could alert on the age of jobs being unqueued - if this rises too high (more than a few seconds) then users' jobs aren't being executed in a timely fashion.
 We should use a percentile for this calculation.
- * we could also alert on failure to queue jobs, and failure to read from the queue.
+ * We could also alert on failure to queue jobs, and failure to read from the queue.
  * We expect to see fetch requests against all of our topics.
 If we don't, it may mean that our consumers are not running, or are otherwise broken.
 We could set up alerts on the `kafka_server_BrokerTopicMetrics_Count{name="TotalFetchRequestsPerSec"}` metric to check this.

 For critical alerts in a production environment we would usually use PagerDuty or a similar tool, but for our purposes the easiest way to configure an alert is to use email.